YaoleiQi/DSCNet/README.md

 Code Introduction: (The easiest way to run a code!)
     !!!
 You just need to change lines with "# todo" to get straight to run !!!
 Our code is encapsulated, but it also provides some test interfaces for debugging !!!
-If you want to change the dataset, you can change "DRIVE" to other task name
+If you want to change the dataset, you can change "DRIVE" to other task names
 """
-# Change the todo content and than run ...
+# Change the todo content and then run ...
 > python S0_Main.py
 ```